Opentrons/Protocols/protocols/0bc358-4/README.md

 ---

 ### Protocol Steps
-1. MeOH is added to the WS1 (A1) and QC1 (C1) scintillation vials in tuberack on slot 3.
+1. 4400 µL of Blank Urine is added to the scintillation vials in positions A1-A4, B1-B4 and C1 in tuberack on slot 11.
-2. Analytes are transferred from the source tuberacks on slot 2 to the WS1 and QC1 scintillation vials.
+2. 275 ul of each C10 WS-1, WS-2, WS-3 and WS-4 in positions A1-A4 of the tuberack on slot 7 is then transferred to the scintillation vial in position A1 on slot 11.
-3. MeOH is added to the WS2 (A2) and QC2 (C2) scintillation vials in tuberack on slot 3.
+3. 275 ul of each C9 WS-1, WS-2, WS-3 and WS-4 in positions B1-B4 of the tuberack on slot 7 is then transferred to the scintillation vial in position A2 on slot 11.
-4. Analytes are transferred from the source tuberacks on slot 5 to the WS2 and QC2 scintillation vials.
+4. 275 ul of each C8 WS-1, WS-2, WS-3 and WS-4 in positions C1-C4 of the tuberack on slot 7 is then transferred to the scintillation vial in position A3 on slot 11.
-5. MeOH is added to the WS3 (A3) and QC3 (C3) scintillation vials in tuberack on slot 3
+5. 275 ul of each C7 WS-1, WS-2, WS-3 and WS-4 in positions A1-A4 of the tuberack on slot 8 is then transferred to the scintillation vial in position A4 on slot 11.
-6. Analytes are transferred from the source tuberacks on slot 8 to the WS3 and QC3 scintillation vials (note protocol will pause to replace/refill analyte vials in D3 and D4 of the source tuberack between aspiration steps).
+6. 275 ul of each C6 WS-1, WS-2, WS-3 and WS-4 in positions B1-B4 of the tuberack on slot 8 is then transferred to the scintillation vial in position B1 on slot 11.
-7. MeOH is added to the WS4 (A4) and QC4 (C4) scintillation vials in tuberack on slot 3
+7. 275 ul of each C5 WS-1, WS-2, WS-3 and WS-4 in positions C1-C4 of the tuberack on slot 8 is then transferred to the scintillation vial in position B2 on slot 11.
-8. Analytes are transferred from the source tuberacks on slot 11 to the WS4 and QC4 scintillation vials with a pause before each analyte to remove caps.
+8. 275 ul of each C4 WS-1, WS-2, WS-3 and WS-4 in positions A1-A4 of the tuberack on slot 9 is then transferred to the scintillation vial in position B3 on slot 11.
+9. 275 ul of each C3 WS-1, WS-2, WS-3 and WS-4 in positions B1-B4 of the tuberack on slot 9 is then transferred to the scintillation vial in position B4 on slot 11.
+10. 275 ul of each C2 WS-1, WS-2, WS-3 and WS-4 in positions C1-C4 of the tuberack on slot 9 is then transferred to the scintillation vial in position C1 on slot 11.

 ### Process
 1. Input your protocol parameters above.